 One popular method is the use of sodium cyanide (NACN), which an inexpensive poison that causes a startling effect on fish making them easy to catch.

-Cyanide fishing results to about 70-90% of fish deaths after capture as well as instant deaths or damage of coral reefs.
+Cyanide fishing results to about 70-90% of fish deaths after capture as well as instant deaths or damage to coral reefs.
 The reefs may further suffer from physical damage due to either blast/dynamite fishing, reckless breakages by divers or by the careless dropping of anchors/lines from fishing boats.

 According to some biologists, each live fish that is caught using cyanide destroys approximately a square yard of coral and even in low doses, the cyanide can cause coral bleaching.
 The death of a coral will result in a collapse of the entire ecosystem and eventual death of surrounding marine life.